thomasphys/StudentDocker/README.md

 ```

 in your terminal.

+### Installing the .dmg
+You can find and install the .dmg file [here](https://www.xquartz.org/).

+Once you have XQuartz installed (using either homebrew or .dmg method) you can follow the instructions below.

 Run `open -a XQuartz` and click on the XQuartz logo that popped up in your dock.